Goran-n/modern-saas-stack/README.md

-# Kibly - Multi-tenant Accounting Integration Platform
+# Figgy - Multi-tenant Accounting Integration Platform

 A modern, multi-tenant SaaS platform for integrating with accounting providers, built with TypeScript, Vue.js, and tRPC.

 ## 🏗️ Architecture Overview

-Kibly is built as a monorepo using Turborepo, featuring:
+Figgy is built as a monorepo using Turborepo, featuring:
 - **Backend**: Node.js API with tRPC, PostgreSQL, and Redis
 - **Frontend**: Nuxt 3 with Nuxt UI Pro components and Pinia state management
 - **Clean Architecture**: Domain-driven design with clear separation of concerns